CyberFlameGO/svnpython/Doc/howto/sockets.rst

 If you have a "server" socket, put it in the potential_readers list.
 If it comes out in the readable list, your ``accept`` will (almost certainly) work.
-If you have created a new socket to ``connect`` to someone else, put it in the potential_writers list.
+If you have created a new socket to ``connect`` to someone else, put it in the ptoential_writers list.
 If it shows up in the writable list, you have a decent chance that it has connected.

 One very nasty problem with ``select``: if somewhere in those input lists of